GabrieleParimbelli/COLIBRI/doc/source/quickstart/test_angular_spectra.rst

 The ``l`` argument sets the multipoles at which the spectrum must be computed; ``do_WL``, ``do_IA``, ``do_GC`` are the three flags switching on/off weak lensing, intrinsic alignment and galaxy clustering (see also below).
 The parameter ``A_IA`` is a keyword argument for the intrinsic alignment term.
-The full extended-non-linear alignment model is implemented, for all the relevant parameter and info, see :func:`~colibri.angular_spectra.angular_spectra.intrinsic_alignment_kernel` .
+The full extended-non-linear alignment model is implemented, for all the relevant parameter and info, see :func:`~src.angular_spectra.angular_spectra.intrinsic_alignment_kernel` .

 The returned object is a dictionary that contains the following keys: ``gg``, ``gI``, ``II``, ``LL``, ``GL``, ``GG``.
 The first three represent the cosmological signal of cosmic shear, the cross spectrum with intrinsic alignment effect, the pure intrinsic alignment signal, respectively.